How To Grow Turmeric At Home For An Endless Supply

 Turmeric is such a useful medicinal plant that you can use in many recipes!
 What’s not to love about growing turmeric at home?

 This beautiful plant adds an exotic flair to any room.
 Depending on where you live, you can also grow turmeric outdoors in warmer weather.

 Turmeric is a perennial plant and so easy to grow.
 The rhizomes will grow like weeds and you will soon have an endless supply of fresh turmeric, enough even to sell or give away!

 Unlike most herbs, which are usually harvested for their leaves, you grow turmeric for its roots.
 The plant grows an underground tuber, or rhizome, much like ginger root.
 It does not produce seeds, so planting the rhizome is the way to go.

 Turmeric takes about 6 to 8 months from planting to harvest.
-A full grown turmeric plant has large green leaves and may grow up to three or more feet tall.
+A fully-grown turmeric plant has large green leaves and may grow up to three or more feet tall.
 As the plant matures, each stem will send up a spike of greenish-white (or pinkish) flowers.

 Select plump rhizomes with as many bumps (buds) along the sides as possible.
 Don’t use rhizomes that are shriveled and old.

 2. The perfect pot size for your turmeric plant